gellerjulia/CS4120_Song_Lyric_Generation/README.md

 ## GPT-2 Poet Model
 To fine-tune a GPT-2 Poet model for lyric generation, please run the notebook `gpt_2.ipynb`.
 Further instructions about how to run th emodel are in the notebook.

+## Model Evaluation
+To evaluate all models, please run the notebook `evaluate.ipynb`.
+Further instructions about how to run th emodel are in the notebook.

 Enjoy :relaxed:.